SMR404/WearableCapacityMonitor/README.md

 General Overview of project + Demonstration: https://vid.me/MMtok

+I'll try and get some new videos up discussing this idea and desired improvements in depth at a (hopefully soon) future date.

 ## *Flow of information*

 The system is composed of several components and boards.